tfrubel/hugoplate/readme.md

 ## 🚀 Getting Started

-First you need to [clone](https://github.com/zeon-studio/hugoplate) or [download](https://github.com/zeon-studio/hugoplate/archive/refs/heads/main.zip) the template repository, and then let's get started with the following process:

 ### ⚙️ Prerequisites

 To start using this template, you need to have some prerequisites installed on your machine.